Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 This plugin is not required when there is no external images or when these images are referenced in the json files with a full url.

+To share the `json` with other IIIF servers, the server may need to allow CORS (see above).

 * Example